Qiskit/rustworkx/docs/source/networkx.rst

 -----

 Edges in networkx are accessible by the tuple of the nodes the edge is between.
-In networkx edges only have optional attributes (described below) and no other object payloads.
+Edges only have optional attributes (as described below) and no other object payloads.

-In retworkx any python object can be an edge and have a unique integer index assigned to them, just like nodes.
-However, most functions/methods that work with edges use the tuple of node indices the edge is between instead of the edge's index.
+In retworkx any python object can be an edge and have a unique integer index assigned to it, just like nodes.
+However, edges are in most functions/methods referenced by the tuple of the indices of the nodes the edge is between instead of the edge's index.

 Attributes